-Christmas Party Food on a Budget -beautiful menu, including drinks for $100, and hot and cold food.
-How to entertain this Christmas without breaking the bank, without your guests even noticing.
+Christmas Party Food on a Budget -how to entertain this Christmas without breaking the bank, and without your guests even noticing.

 I know that some people just don’t have time to look for sales, and stop by multiple stores for a party, but if you have a little time, here’s how I did it on a budget.
 Start out by browsing the grocery store flyers the week before the party.
 I found a few things on sale, and thought about some budget conscious items that would still be great.

 A cheese tray seems like a stable for a Christmas party, but cheese is expensive, so right away I tried to think out side of the box little.
 I found pork shoulder on sale for a $1 a pound, so I decided on mini pulled pork sliders for the main appetizer.
 I went ahead and shopped the week before for some of the things I needed that I knew would keep.
 The next week, I hunted the flyers again, and what I couldn’t find on sale I bought at a cheaper grocery store.

 I used what I had in my fridge and pantry, and didn’t include it in the cost breakdown, since you would probably have things like vinegar, onion soup mix, and sugar too.
 Where I did need something -like eggs and onions, I included it.
 I did over buy, so in this break down, I only put down the one bag of chips we ate, rather than the 2 we bought, for example.
 There is a big lesson here when you’re trying to save money -don’t buy too much food.
 I never want to run out of food and always seem to err on the side of too much, but at least the food gets eaten as leftovers -we had pulled pork for days. 😉